nephio-project/docs/content/en/docs/neo-porch/7_cli_api/relevant_old_docs/porchctl-cli-guide.md

 NAME                                         PACKAGE            WORKSPACENAME    REVISION   LATEST   LIFECYCLE   REPOSITORY porch-test.network-function.great-outdoors   network-function   great-outdoors   0          false    Draft       porch-test
 ```
+Unlike `clone` of a package which establishes the upstream-downstream
+relationship between the respective packages, and updates the `Kptfile`
+to reflect the relationship, the `copy` command does *not* change the
+upstream-downstream relationships.
+The copy of a package shares the same
+upstream package as the package from which it was copied.
+Specifically,
+in this case both packages have identical contents,
+including upstream information, and differ in revision only.

 The `porchctl rpkg pull` and `porchctl rpkg push` commands can be used to update the resources (package revision contents) of a package _draft_: